skarelin/finder/README.md

 11. Announcements to users.
 12. Change Error enum to ErrorCode.
 It's more readable.
 13. Compare Partnership and Investment entities.
 For example Language enum should be already added!
+14. Limit for proposals: 50.
+Smart value should be included I think.
+15. After updating proposals we also need to approve it in Admin panel.
+Let's just set "NEW" or "UPDATED" status in entities.

 Mobile app: